 STA Travel will help our families and travelers book their round trip travel between their home city and our host countries.
-We are excited to offer this premium service to our participants so that we can focus on what we do best – providing meaningful adventures around the world, and STA can focus on helping our
+We are excited to offer this premium service to our participants so that we can focus on what we do best – providing meaningful adventures around the world.

 Open Enrollment participants are responsible for booking and paying for their own international flights.
-You have two options for making your flight arrangements, which are outlined below.
-With either option, we strongly recommend you book with STA, which you can do by calling their dedicated line at 877-777-8717.
+You have two options for making your flight arrangements:

 1. (Preferred) Book a seat on the chaperoned international group flight.

 Each Open Enrollment program has a suggested, chaperoned, group flight that will depart from a designated departure city in the United States and arrive to the destination country.
 Participants on these flights will have the support of our on-scene Airport Liaison as well as an accompanying Program Leader, on-flight.
 The Airport Liaison will help gather, coordinate and direct the arrival and departure of our participants in the airport and the Program Leader will accompany the group to and from the host country while on the flight.
 The vast majority of our travelers choose this option.

 The following information is for the chaperoned group flights for this program:

 Arrives: San Jose, Costa Rica (SJO) at 7:45pm

 Departs: San Jose, Costa Rica (SJO) at 7:05am

 Arrives: Atlanta, Georgia (ATL) at 1:03pm